deer scaping on tree and damaging bark

 The two most common animals that damage our plants are deer and small rodents like rabbits and voles.
 Deer will rub against the bark and leave gashes (see main post image).
 They will even chew off the top of shrub branches.

 Rodent damage will have cleaner cuts.
-Rabbits can chew down into the cambium layer of shrubs and trees.
+Rabbits can chew down into the cambium layer of shrubs and trees and chew off small branches.
+It’ll look like a 45° angle cut as shown in the image above.
 The cambium layer is where water and nutrients are taken up.
 If the damage to the cambium layer goes around the entire branch or trunk, it will kill the plant and is called girdling.
 Voles can eat the roots of plants, bark, and dig tunnels that wreck lawn grass.

 It’s important to reapply repellents as directed and after heavy snowfall.
 Make sure rabbits can’t get above the tree guards to nibble on the bark higher up the tree.